 How Class Action Buddy Helps

-While many data breach settlements require filing through the official settlement website, Class Action Buddy helps you keep track of which settlements are open and when their deadlines are.
+While many data breach settlements require filing through the official settlement website, Class Action Buddy helps you keep track of which settlements have since closed and when their deadlines are.
 The app sends push notification reminders before deadlines close, so you never miss an opportunity to file.

 For consumer product settlements (which make up the majority of our current listings), the app goes further: it auto-fills your claim forms, shows a live PDF preview, and submits claims digitally.
-Check our active settlements page to see what is available now.
+Check our active settlements page to see what is available now, including the Comcast Xfinity data breach settlement and other data breach claims.

 Frequently Asked Questions